 I have first obtained proper plans from Peter Renggli, who is a member of the MG Bern (Switzerland) club and vintage aeromodeller too.
-Although the plan itself is in a perfect condition and contains the detailed step-by-step guide to building, I took the advantage of milling the parts using CNC machine.
-It was required to reconstruct the whole plan using a CAD software.
+Although the plan itself is in perfect condition and contains a detailed step-by-step guide to building, I took advantage of milling the parts using a CNC machine.
+It was required to reconstruct the whole plan using CAD software.

 Pin two 3 x 5 mm longerons (Nr.
 20) on the working top.
 Glue bulkheads Nr.
 8 – 18 to the longerons and check whether those are perpendicular (this is one of the basic rules to achieve nicely built unwarped frame).
 Take two 3 x 8 mm longerons (Nr.
 19) and glue these on the bulkheads.
 Do not glue the last tail joints together (bulkhead Nr.
 18), leave these now free as we come to this point later again.

 We are now ready for fuselage assembly.
 First glue nose part to the tail by the 3 x 8 mm longerons.
 Prepare one 4 x 4 mm (Nr.
 21) longeron, carve it to proper shape to fits slot in the nose part (where the tow hook is located).
 Lay the fuselage upside down on the working top again and glue longeron No. 21 into the nose part (Nr.
 1) and on bulkheads.
 Shape both (Nr.
 20) longerons to required shape and glue into nose bulkheads (Nr.
 3 – 6).

 Cut out and prepare fuselage reinforcement Nr.
 23. Recommended material thickness is about 1 – 1,2 mm and I chose the latter.
 When ready, glue this part on the top of the fuselage and check for axial symmetry.